 The truth is both these are valid points describing the role of social media in education.
-It is just part of a well thought out social media strategy and is something, not any one department can do in a silo.
-Creating a well thought out social media plan should involve all the main areas of the college and should be a result of a committee of representatives from across these areas.
+It is just part of a well thought out social media strategy and is something, not anyone department can do in a silo.
+Creating a well-thought-out social media plan should involve all the main areas of the college and should be a result of a committee of representatives from across these areas.
 Only by having the correct group of people around the table can you create a social media plan that works for your institution and brings about the desired results.

-There are many other reasons that college should embrace the role of social media in education.
+There are many other reasons that colleges should embrace the role of social media in education.
 The main reason is that social media is here to stay.
 Whether you are using it in your educational institution or not, does not mean it’s not going to be a part of the student’s lives still.
 This is evidenced by the many studies that show social media use is growing not only as an entertainment platform, but many people now use social media to stay informed on current news.

 The bottom line is there is a role for social media in education.
 There are still some questions and obstacles to overcome with exactly how a college can implement and use this technology, but it some an area that needs further investigation.
 The use of social media is growing and has almost become a utility in many cultures.
-Colleges tend to be behind the curve in the adoption of using social media in their educational strategy and have not put a lot of time how to overcome the obstacles.
-Regardless of whether the colleges are looking for viable solutions to the barriers or not, the world is still moving in that direction.
+Colleges tend to be behind the curve in the adoption of using social media in their educational strategy and have not put a lot of time on how to overcome the obstacles.
+Regardless of whether the colleges are looking for viable solutions to the barriers or not.
+The world is still moving in that direction.
 Colleges just need to decide if they are going to put in the work or if they are going to be left behind.

 Role of Social Media

 There are many other areas where social media plays a role.
 From marketing to business interactions, to the overall effect social media has on society.
 Social media has changed the landscape of how information is delivered and who has access to that information.
-The internet is the vehicle that has lead to this growth, but social media platforms have played a larger role is it’s a push technology.
-You don’t need to know or be looking for any certain topic to be exposed to the information as a result of interaction with social media platforms.
+The internet is the vehicle that has lead to this growth, but social media platforms have played a more significant role is it’s a push technology.
+You don’t need to know or be looking for any particular topic to be exposed to the information as a result of interaction with social media platforms.

 Role of Social Media in Society